ForbesLindesay/atdatabases/docs/pg-transaction.md

 ### `Transaction.task(fn): Promise<T>`

 This method exists to mimic the API in `ConnectionPool.task`.
 It does not allocate a fresh connection or transaction, and simply returns `fn(this)`.

+### `Transaction.addPostCommitStep(fn): Promise<void>`

+Queue `fn` to be called after the top-level transaction is successfully committed.
+If this transaction is nested inside another transaction, `fn` will not be called until the outer most transaction has been committed.
+This can be used to clear caches after updating values.